kurrx/movie-web-app/README.md

   [Firebase Console](https://console.firebase.google.com/) in your project settings.

 - `VITE_PROVIDER_URL` - URL of the site providing the data.
-This project is designed to work with one specific website that I will not disclose.
-You can use any other site that provides similar data.
-(Keep in mind that you also need to change the code that scrapes the data from the site and the data structure)
+This project is designed to work with one specific website that I will not disclose for safety reasons.
+You can use any other site that provides similar data (otherwise you need to change all typings and adjust it for yourself).
+Keep in mind that you also need to change the code that scrapes the data from the site in following
+  files: `api/ajax.ts`, `api/parser.ts`.

 - `VITE_PROXY_URL` - URL of the proxy server.
 This server is used to bypass CORS restrictions of browser.
 For that purposes you can use my project -